enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-06-07_lazy-memory-layout.typ

 = Overview

-I'm going to explain a potential memory layout for lazy normalization and detail the graph traversal using this layout.
+This post explains a link-free#footnote[In most interaction net runtimes, there is a way to explicitly represent a wire.
+Sequences of these wires can form, known as links.
+These are essentially indirections that can grow as the network is reduced.
+The memory representation detailed in this post makes such chains unrepresentable, and thus interactions are always constant time.
+Whether or not this is practically useful remains to be seen.] memory layout for lazy normalization and detail the graph traversal using this layout.
 The memory layout includes both how nodes and wires are represented, and then the memory transformations that happen for each interaction.

 = Allocation